gaioguys/GAIO.jl/docs/src/algorithms/seba.md

 ### Example

-We will continue using the periodically driven double-gyre introduced in the section on [Sparse Eigenbasis Approximation (SEBA)](@ref).
+We will continue using the periodically driven double-gyre introduced in the section on [Coherent Sets](@ref).
 See that code block for the definition of the map.

 ```@setup 1
 using StaticArrays # hide